iErcann/Docker-Bhop-CSS/sql/README.md

 # Premade Zones & Tiers

 ## Option 1: Use Pre-configured Database
+> No need to do this if you're running it with docker compose up, already binded !
 Simply copy the `shavit.sq3` file to your server's data directory:

 ```bash